eslint-functional/eslint-plugin-functional/README.md

 ### No statements

 In functional programming everything is an expression that produces a value.
-Javascript has a lot of syntax that is just statements that does not produce a value.
+JavaScript has a lot of syntax that is just statements that does not produce a value.
 That syntax has to be disabled to promote a functional style.

 ### No exceptions